|Colors:||Red, brown, blue, black, white, cream, frost, fawn, platinum, cinnamon, chocolate, chestnut, lavender, seal, champagne|

 Cornish Rex cats stand out from other cats because of their large ears, thin angled faces, and slender whip-like tails.
 The cats are full of energy and enjoy spending time with humans and other animals.
 Although their sleek appearance suggests their bodies aren’t as rugged as other breeds, Cornish Rex’s are agile athletes that perform jumps and other acrobatic feats that would make other cats envious.

-You can expect to pay between $800 to $1,000 for a Cornish Rex kitten.
+You can expect to pay a high price for a Cornish Rex kitten.
 They’re expensive compared to other breeds, but you may be able to find one at an animal shelter.
 Former owners of the breed often put the animals up for adoption because they’re unable to handle their energy levels and intense curiosity.
+That’s why it’s so important to do lots of research regarding which cat breed is the best fit for you and your lifestyle.

 1. The oil from the cat’s skin has a unique odor that some compare to gourmet cheese.